vorg/pragmatic-pbr/200-setup-and-gamma.md

         //Activate our GLSL program
         ctx.bindProgram(this.program);

-        //Set light position uniform
+        //Set the light's position uniform
         //There is no need to set matrix uniforms like uProjectionMatrix as
-        //these are handled by the context
+        //these are handled by the context.
+List of all handled uniforms is
+        //in pex-context/ProgramUniform.js
-        //List of all the uniforms is here [ProgramUniform.js](https://github.com/variablestudio/pex-context/blob/master/ProgramUniform.js) this.program.setUniform('uLightPos', [10, 10, 10])
+        this.program.setUniform('uLightPos', [10, 10, 10])

         //Activate the sphere mesh